 It is my hope that this Journal will add to that understanding and will speak to many audiences.
 From the classroom to the boardroom, from city hall to the halls of our legislatures, I believe the work put forward in our journal will be useful for everyone who wants to be informed and engaged.
 It is an exciting undertaking, and I thank you for your support.

 Graham, Thomas Jr.; Caprioli, Mary; Hudson, Valerie M.; McDermott, Rose; Emmett, Chad; Ballif-Spanvill, Bonnie; Reynolds, Glenn Harlan; Scheb, John M. II; Young, Sarah; Barnett, Thomas P.M.; Hunter, Melissa C.; and Sutterfield, Lauren E., "Baker Center Journal of Applied Public Policy, Vol. I No. I" (2007).
-Publications and Other Works.
+Baker Center: Publications and Other Works.